ArtHitParade

 This coin is certainly the first federal silver dollar.
 It was struck in October 1794 at the Philadelphia Mint before the very last limited rework of the dies and the launch of the first production batch.

-Graded SP66 by PCGS, it was sold for $ 7.85M in private sale in May 2010 and then for $ 10M at auction by Stack's Bowers on January 24, 2013, lot 13094.
+Graded SP66 by PCGS, it was sold for $ 7.85M in private sale in May 2010 and for $ 10M by Stack's Bowers on January 24, 2013, lot 13094.
 It passed on October 8, 2020 at Legend Rare Coin Auctions, lot 11.

 1,758 units were supplied to the cashier on October 15, 1794.
 Technically, this lot was premature.
 The available press was not suitable for the required diameter, larger than the previous silver dime.
 The alignment of the dies did not resist, weakening the strike and limiting the output.